jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
 I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
 Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._

-Most of society's money went to the leaders vanity and wasn't re-invested to help win the game of civilization.
+Most of society's money went to the leaders' vanity and wasn't re-invested to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
-Their houses were still thatched, hands still worn, and they did manual labor all day.
+Their houses were still thatched, hands were still worn, and they did manual labor all day.
 They even paid all the taxes but were still banned from advancing in official society.

 Antagonist Kings turned Feudalism into a caste system.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
-They turned their people from players gods into extras.
+They turned their people from player gods into extras.

 Trying to keep society in the Medieval Age forever sent Darth King's civilizations into revolutions, and cost him his head.

 ## Angels and Demons On Our Shoulders

 I'm not sure if you know this Stargazer, but the Devil was once the Angel Lucifer.
-He fell from grace after succombing to greed and power.
+He fell from grace after succumbing to greed and power.
 Likewise, Lord's Sauron, Vader, Voldemort were all once heroes of a classic tale.
-As the saying goes "power corrupts, and absolute power corrupts absolutely."
+As the saying goes, "power corrupts, and absolute power corrupts absolutely."

-The switch over from a classic, to a selfish/spectacle story is never easy to see.
-In fact, Darth King thought he was an angel.
-As philosophers like Rousseau were writing about improving humanity with ideals of freedom and compassion, the nobility actually agreed with many of these values.
+The switch over from a classic to a selfish/spectacle story is never easy to see coming.
+In fact, Darth King thought he was a good guy, an angel, in fact.
+As philosophers like Rousseau were saying humanity needed more tolerance, equality, and compassion, the nobility actually agreed with many of these values.

 After all, the leaders believed they were protectors of their flock.
 That's why monarchs such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
 The trending royal mentality was, "Everything for the people, nothing by the people."